 Figure 5: Section being dragged from its position

-- Drag the Section (only the cursor will move while dragging) to the position where you want to move it.
-In Figure 6 you can see that we have dragged the selected Section (cursor) below the last Section in the presentation (highlighted in red).
+- Drag it to the position where you want to move it.
+In Figure 6 you can see that we have dragged the selected Section below the last Section in the presentation (highlighted in red).

 Figure 6: Section being dragged to its new position

-- Let go the mouse button when the cursor is in the required position.
-This will move the selected Section to the new position, as shown in Figure 7.
+- Let go the mouse button when the Section is moved to the required position, as shown in Figure 7.

 Figure 7: Section moved to the new position